 Depression soon followed as she continued to be what she thought others needed her to be.

-She reached the age of thirty and knew in her soul that change was necessary.
+At the age of thirty she knew in her soul that change was necessary.
 Her life was now on autopilot as she made herself available for all who needed her.
-She was not always up to par to wear the hats that she sometimes had to but she did it because she wanted to please others.
-She wanted to be the one to bring joy to others but in that she did not maintain her joy and peace.
-She got lost.

 My inner chat sometimes goes like this: